guptaria/Burger/README.md

   cd Burger
 ```
 ## Structure_Of_the_Project
-After you clone the repository, navigate to the project root directory (burger).
+After you clone the repository, navigate to the project root directory (Eat-Da-Burger).
 The project directory structure is set up as follows:
 * server.js: This file does the following:

    * Defines and requires the dependencies, including express, body-parser, and express-handlebars.